3 Reasons Why You Should

 It’s easy to fit a mammogram into your busy lifestyle.
 Just call to schedule an appointment to book a time that’s convenient for you.

-When you arrive, you can check in by phone from the comfort of your own car to reduce time spent in the reception area.
-Then you’ll be invited into the Premier Center for Women to switch into an exam gown in the privacy of our changing rooms.
+When you arrive, you can check-in by phone from the comfort of your own car to reduce time spent in the reception area.
+Then you will go into the Premier Center for Women to switch into an exam gown in the privacy of our changing rooms.
 The mammogram itself normally takes about five minutes.
 Isn’t that a worthwhile time investment to potentially save your life?

 Doesn’t a Mammogram Hurt?